aws-samples/cost-optimize-minecraft-server-on-ec2/README.md

 ## Overview

 This script, called the deployment script, is a resource for an AWS blog post that covers how to cost optimize a Minecraft Java server running on Amazon Linux EC2 instances.
-Essentially, this code will use SSM parameters and a monitoring solution to shut down the EC2 instance.
+This solution uses SSM parameters and a monitoring solution to shut down an EC2 instance which runs a Minecraft server after players disconnect.

 The architecture diagram below shows how the solution works with the deploymenet script.
-Below the diagram is a numbered list corresponding to the diagram to explain what is happening.
+Below the diagram is a numbered list corresponding to the diagram to explain the solution flow.

 ![image](./MC-Architecture.png)